This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Columnar Database Basics

-they store data in tables that consist of rows and columns, they usually have you define a schema ahead of time, and
+On the surface, columnar databases (aka column-oriented databases) look similar to relational databases.
+They store data in tables that consist of rows and columns, they usually have you define a schema ahead of time, and

-First, most columnar databases do not support ACID transactions, joins, foreign key constraints, and many other key
+First, most columnar databases do not support ACID transactions, joins, foreign-key constraints, and many other key

 relational database features.
 Second, the key design principle of columnar databases, and the source of their name,

-is that they are column-oriented, which means they are optimized for operations across columns, whereas relational
+is that they are column oriented, which means they are optimized for operations across columns, whereas relational

-Table 20.
+Table 17.
 The books table

 id